confluentinc/cp-demo/README.md

 	$ docker-compose up -d
 	```

-2. Verify the status of the Docker containers show "Up" state, except for the `kafka-client` container which is expected to have "Exit 0" state.
+2. Verify the status of the Docker containers show `Up` state, except for the `kafka-client` container which is expected to have `Exit 0` state.
 If any containers are not up, verify in the advanced Docker preferences settings that the memory available to Docker is at least 8GB (default is 2GB).

 	```bash
 	$ docker-compose ps